 Global supplier India curbs drug exports as coronavirus fears grow

-The list is given by the government, of 26 APIs and their formulations, account for 10% of all Indian pharmaceutical exports.
+The list given by the government, of 26 APIs and their formulations, accounts for 10% of all Indian pharmaceutical exports.
 "Irrespective of the ban, some of these molecules may face shortages for the next couple of months," Dinesh Dua, chairman, Pharmaceuticals Export Promotion Council of India, told Reuters.

 Prime Minister Narendra Modi sought to quell public fears.
 "There is no need to panic," he said in a tweet.